Indiana Military Service Deduction

 If you are retired from the military or are the surviving spouse of a person who was in the military, you may be able to take this deduction if:

-2. You received military retirement or survivor's benefits in 2014, and
+2. You received military retirement or survivor's benefits during the year, and

 3. The benefits received as retirement income were reported on your federal return.